kibetamos/Everything-Tech/Machine-Learning/README.md

-# Machine Leanring Resources & Projects
+# Machine Learning Resources & Projects

 ## Maintainers of this repo